Jambaree/gatsby-theme-tailwindcss/theme/README.md

 ### Configuration

-Add a `tailwind.config.js` file at the root of your project folder in order to use the [tailwind.macro](https://github.com/bradlc/babel-plugin-tailwind-components/releases/tag/v1.0.0-alpha.2) for CSS in JS and to be able to [customise](https://tailwindcss.com/docs/configuration) the tailwind base styles and modifiers.
+Add a `tailwind.config.js` file at the root of your project folder

 ```sh
 yarn tailwind init